zhi-wang/RepulsionDamping/README.md

-# Comparing different implementations of the repulsion damping coefficients in the HIPPO force field
+# Comparing different implementations of the repulsion/electrostatics/dispersion damping coefficients in the HIPPO force field

 [Documentation on overleaf.com](https://www.overleaf.com/read/qnhhwbpctrqn)